What is a Palette/Panel Holder?

-Many times people forget to slide the aluminum arm(s) out to form the rear triangle(s) that give you stability.
+It is very important to slide the aluminum side arm(s) ALL OF THE WAY OUT to form the rear triangle(s) which will give the device solid stability when in use.
 Loosen the thumbscrews and wing nuts on each slide-arm assembly and slide the aluminum piece to the back of your palette/panel holder.
 Position the unit how you like it and then re-tighten the screws and wing nuts.
 To see proper set-up, please go to Set Up Instructions for step-by-step instruction.

 How do I put my panel in the panel holder?

 Loosen the wing nuts on the back of your panel holder and slide the brass arms out to the width of your panel.
 Next, bring them in a little smaller, about 1/4" LESS THAN your panel width and tighten.
 Then you put the panel into the spring-loaded side first...push it out a little and drop the other side into the other arm.

 See also Set Up Instructions.

 Your Palette/Panel holder is made from Black Walnut and Baltic Birch woods.
 All of the wood is hand rubbed with Danish Oil (natural color).
 The oil has a light Polyurethane base which gives adequate protection to the elements.
 If you feel it necessary to reapply oil to the Palette/Panel Holder, sand with 200 grit sandpaper and then apply the oil.
 Make sure to wipe excess oils before they are allowed to dry.